Aifeex

 Behind the Curtain: How These Apps Are Operated

-Many tap-to-earn platforms are run out of scam compounds in Southeast Asia, tied to Chinese organized crime networks.
+Many tap-to-earn platforms are described in the article as being run out of scam compounds in Southeast Asia, sometimes connected to organized-crime networks.

 | Country | Captives Rescued | Arrests | Scammers Deported |